eisopux/checker-framework-vscode/README.md

 You can either install the extension from the
 [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) or install a locally-built version of the extension.
-Please refer to the "Developer's Guide" below for instructions on how to build from source.
+Please refer to the [Build from source](#build-from-source) section below for instructions on how to build from source.

-After installing the extension, when you open or save any `.java` file it will be checked by the Checker Framework [Nullness Checker](https://checkerframework.org/manual/#nullness-checker).
+After installing the extension, when you open or save any `.java` file it will be checked by the Checker Framework [Nullness Checker](https://eisop.github.io/cf/manual/manual.html#nullness-checker).
-Other type systems and options can be enabled in the configuration.
+Other type systems and options can be enabled in the [configuration](#configuration).

 The first time the extension is run, two dependencies will be downloaded: the latest version of the Checker Framework ([eisop/checker-framework](https://github.com/eisop/checker-framework))